-If the Department of Justice & Regulation determines that you pose a risk to the safety of children, you will fail the Working with Children Check (Check) and be issued with a Negative Notice.
+If the Department of Justice and Regulation determines that you pose a risk to the safety of children, you will fail the Check and be issued with a Negative Notice.

 A Negative Notice prohibits you from doing child-related work, even if you are supervised or qualify for an exemption.
 The Negative Notice is effective from the date on the notice.

 A copy of your Negative Notice is sent to all organisations you have listed with the department, but they are not told of the reason for the Negative Notice.
-By law, you must inform any organisation that engages you in child-related work that the department has issued you with a Negative Notice within seven days of the date on the notice.
+By law, you must inform all organisations that engage you in child-related work that the department has issued you with a Negative Notice within seven days of the date on the notice.

-If the department issues a Negative Notice to you, you cannot apply for a Check again for five years unless your circumstances change.
+If the department issues you with a Negative Notice, you cannot apply for a Check again for five years, unless your circumstances change.
 If you apply after this time, by law you must not do any child-related work until you pass the Check.
-If the department issues a second Negative Notice to you, you cannot apply again for another five years.
+If the department issues you with a second Negative Notice, you cannot apply again for another five years.

-If you are a Negative Notice holder you can only re-apply within the five years and make a submission to be considered for a Check if:
+If you are a Negative Notice holder, you can only re-apply within five years and make a submission to be considered for a Check if: